Leptonita/Reminders-TableLocalstorage/README.md

 # tableLocalstorage

+example of a Table and its content created dynamically with Javascript

-example of data stored and retrieved using local storage
+- data stored and retrieved using local storage

 preview available at: https://iris611.com/table-localstorage/